 All school personnel along with the Board of Management have been involved in the preparation of this Policy.
-A copy of this Policy will be given to all employees on their appointment to a position within Scoil Mhuire.

-It is agreed that the adoption of this Policy in our school will be accompanied by a number of steps to examine our work environment and, as necessary, to agree changes which reflect a commitment to dignity at work.
-These steps will be initiated by Management following further consultation by way of review at appropriate intervals.
+All employees will be made aware of this policy on their appointment to a position within Scoil Mhuire.
+The adoption of this Policy in our school will be accompanied by a number of steps to examine our work environment and, as necessary, to agree changes which reflect a commitment to dignity at work.